Remix nPVR enables the creation of a flexible, scalable, performant and reliable catch up or nPVR service while minimizing storage overhead.

 - 'outputDescription' meta element in head to point to target profile

 - Without setting this, the first clip in the playlist will be used for the target profile

 - 'par' combine multiple files into a single clip as part of the sequence, e.g. if different bitrates are stored in separate source files

 - 'clipBegin', 'clipEnd', to select only parts of the clip rather than whole

 - currently only supports using the "wallclock(ISO 8601)" format, not all formats included in SMIL 2.0

-An SMIL playlist for a simple use case which will play a pre-roll bumper and 30 seconds of Tears of Steel is:
+A SMIL playlist for a simple use case that will play a pre-roll bumper and 30 seconds of Tears of Steel looks like this: